 If you are the parent of a teen with special needs that may affect his or her ability to drive, you are not alone.
-In one CHOP study, two-thirds of 15- to 18-year-olds with a higher-functioning autism spectrum disorder (HFASD) are currently driving or plan to drive.
-Driving with special needs is a step that needs to be taken safely, especially for teens.
-Before beginning the learning-to-drive process, CHOP@CHOP recommends considering whether your teen is "fit to drive:"
+According to CHOP research, two-thirds of 15- to 18-year-olds with a higher-functioning autism spectrum disorder (HFASD) are currently driving or plan to drive and 1 in 3 adolescents with ASD (without intellectual disability) receive an intermediate license by age 21.

-- Do you feel your teen consistently demonstrates good judgment and maturity at school, around peers, and at home and is receptive to constructive criticism and instruction?
-Is she ready to accept responsibility for her safety and for those around her?
+- Do you feel your teen consistently demonstrates good judgment and maturity at school, around peers, and at home?

-- Are there any medical or physical issues, such as untreated seizures, significant uncorrected visual impairment, uncontrolled diabetes, amputation or concussion, that may prevent your teen from driving safely?
+- Are there any medical or behavioral conditions (such as untreated seizures) that may prevent your teen from driving safely?

-- Have you discussed with your teen's pediatrician whether there are medical interventions that may be needed to ensure safe driving behaviors, such as stimulant medication for treatment of ADHD?
+- Are there medical interventions that may be needed to ensure safe driving behaviors?

 Read more about developmental disabilities and driving.

 Read a blog post about ADHD and managing crash risk.

 Read a blog post about ASD and licensing.